create3000/x_ite/docs/_posts/components/Geospatial/GeoProximitySensor.md

 ### SFString [in, out] **description** ""

+Author-provided prose that describes intended purpose of the node.

+#### Hint

+- Many XML tools substitute XML character references for special characters automatically if needed within an attribute value (such as &amp;#38; for &amp; ampersand character, or &amp;#34; for " quotation-mark character).

 ### SFNode [ ] **geoOrigin** NULL <small>[GeoOrigin] (deprecated)</small>

 Single contained GeoOrigin node that can specify a local coordinate frame for extended precision.